Strawberry Pineapple Frosé

 Ingredients

-• 160 grams frozen pineapple chunks, cut in approximately ½-inch cubes
+• 160 grams frozen pineapple chunks, cut into approximately ½-inch cubes

 • 100 grams frozen strawberries, halved or quartered